Dig-in! (learn…)

 Applications, sites and pages may specify their own individual vocabularies (translations) that supplement each other.

-Pages are displayed using the language matching a user's locale or request when available, otherwise it will be substituted with a regionally acceptable language, the site or application default, or finally English, when these are available in the vocabularies.
+Pages are displayed using the language matching a user's preferences or request when available, otherwise it will be substituted with a regionally acceptable language, the site or application default, or finally English, when these are available in the vocabularies.

 Partial translations are undesirable, as missing translation are replaced with alternate translations according to the user's locale, which results in pages being displayed in a mix of languages, therefore it is important to ensure all applications, sites, and pages support the desired languages.